-The students attend the medical wards of the general teaching hospitals for two to three hours in the morning for one term during the Fifth Year.
-The work consists of clinical clerking and ward clinics, particular attention being paid to case taking, the memorizing of case data and following the course of disease.
-Students attend all post mortems on cases in the unit, the clinical clerk becoming the post-mortem clerk.
+The students attend the medical wards of the general teaching hospitals in the morning for one term during the Fifth Year.
+The work consists of clinical clerking and ward clinics, particular attention being paid to case taking and following the course of disease.
+Students attend all post mortems on cases in the unit, the clinical clerk becoming the postmortem clerk.
 At the Royal Prince Alfred Hospital all the students of the year attend the ward of the Professor of Medicine.
 Corresponding arrangements are made at the other three teaching hospitals which the Professor visits.
 The afternoons of the Fifth Year are devoted to clinical instruction in special subjects.